Leiden University Fund.

 The objective of the Joskind Fund is to support research aimed at making food production more effective and environmentally friendly or developing technologies that help reduce the negative impact on biodiversity.
 Valorisation of knowledge resulting from this research is also pursued.
 The first project supported by the fund is research into sustainable agriculture in the Polderlab.

-In honor of Krijn Rietveld (1957 - 2018), Leiden University Fund and Royal DSM launched the Krijn Rietveld Memorial Award Fund to recognize and reward excellence in innovative research that contributes to a brighter society.
+In honor of Krijn Rietveld (1957 - 2018), Leiden University Fund and dsm-firmenich launched the Krijn Rietveld Memorial Award Fund to recognise and reward excellence in innovative research that contributes to a brighter society.

 This fund was established on 17 March 2015 using a donation by Dr C.J.
 Kroese and Mrs J.A.M.
 Kroese-Duijsters.